metacman/Udemy-Git/README.md

 # Udemy-Git Repository

-This is the README file for the Udemy Git repository.
+This is the README file for the Udemy-Git repository.

 ## Repository Content

-This repo is used to store files for Udemy courses.
+This repo is used to store files for several different Udemy courses.

 The list below shows the Udemy courses completed using this repo.